 The immersion is typically held during the first few weeks of June each year in New Orleans, and students will be engaged in classes and networking activities from approximately 9am-6pm each day (Monday through Friday).
 The immersion is held at Tulane University's Uptown campus, and housing will be provided, which is typically dormitories on campus.
 Specifics of the immersion will be sent out to students at the start of the Spring semester.
 Details will include, but are not limited to, exact dates of the immersion, immersion class schedule, splash cards, networking events, and housing.
-Some meals will be provided for students at the networking events.
+Some meals will be provided for students, typically in the form of on-campus meal cards.
+Meals will be provided for students at the networking events.
 Prior to the immersion starting, a fact sheet and canvas page will be distributed to all students with further details about the immersion.